How to Reduce Latency: Approaches for Data Engineers

 Indexes are helpful, but the real performance gains come when you start playing with how the data itself is stored.

-FeatureBase, Molecula’s feature extraction and storage technology, breaks data out first by column, and then by each unique value within the column.
+FeatureBase, the Real-Time Database for Any Scale®, breaks data out first by column, and then by each unique value within the column.
 By extracting features from source data without creating copies or moving the data itself, FeatureBase provides scale, performance, and increased control.
 All of this translates into faster data, more data, and easier-to-access data.

 The obvious advantages of FeatureBase’s format are extensions of the columnar advantages.
 It is only necessary to read the data needed for a particular query.
 For columnar data stores, only data located in the particular columns relevant to the query are scanned.
 FeatureBase takes this one step further, scanning only data relevant to the particular values relevant to the query.